EvolvingLMMs-Lab/EgoLife/EgoRAG/README.md

 3. Set `video_base_dir` in your commands to point to the `train` directory (e.g., `path/to/EgoLife/train`)

 #### QA Annotations
-1. Download the QA JSON file from: https://huggingface.co/datasets/lmms-lab/EgoLife/tree/main
+1. Download the QA JSON file from: [EgoLife Dataset](https://huggingface.co/datasets/lmms-lab/EgoLife/tree/main)
 2. When running the pipeline, set the `query_json` parameter to point to your downloaded QA file (e.g., `path/to/QA.json`)

 ### Data Format